 The timings of the Paris Catacombs are between 09:45 a.m. to 08:30 p.m. from Tuesdays to Sundays.

-Yes, you can take photos in the Paris Catacombs.
+Can you take photos in Catacombs Paris?